Sky Watch: November’s treats include a partial lunar eclipse and that sweet extra hour of sleep

 Venus hangs out in the constellation Sagittarius and starts the month at -4.6 magnitude, according to the U.S. Naval Observatory.
 There’s more: It gets brighter and can be seen at -4.8 magnitude by the end of the month.

 The skinny young moon approaches Venus on Nov.
 6-7, passing by the effervescent planet Nov.
 8. The Sagittarius asterism is shaped like a teapot, and when it sets in the west, it gives a hint of pouring tea.
 While no scandalous overtones surround Venus, the planet appears to scoot through the teapot’s dome about Nov.
-11-16.
+11 through 16.

 Jupiter and Saturn happen to be in Venus’s neighborhood.
 Look high to the south as evening descends.
-Of the two large gaseous planets, Jupiter is brighter as it is closer to us, and it starts the month at -2.5 magnitude (very bright), but it gets slightly dimmer throughout November.
+Of the two large gaseous planets, Jupiter is brighter because it is closer to us, and it starts the month at -2.5 magnitude (very bright), but it gets slightly dimmer throughout November.
 The ringed planet Saturn is seen at +0.7 magnitude (substantially dimmer than Jupiter) for most of the month.

 The young moon approaches Saturn on Nov.
 9, passing under the planet on Nov.
 10. Our lunar companion becomes a first-quarter moon on Nov.
 11, and it scurries under Jupiter in the southern evening heavens.